-Announcing the four selected artists for hotel generation '19...
+Announcing the final selected artist for hotel generation '19...

 This year the third edition of hotel generation takes shape again as an artist development programme aimed at artists up to the age of 26 and specifically from outside of London, within the UK.
 In February we put out an open call for exhibition proposals based on our 2019 programme theme: Home.